Finbarlin/waymo-e2e-driving-analysis/README.md

 ## 🧩 Dependencies
 This project is designed to run on [Google Colab](https://colab.research.google.com/) for ease of setup and reproducibility.
 Libraries and package dependency can be seen in the notebook's *Requirement* part.

-We use a selected source data from the [Waymo E2E driving Open Dataset](https://waymo.com/open/data/e2e), available at [link to dataset](https://drive.google.com/drive/u/0/folders/1qKqdNoNP2qZcnCzAOpMc2_GCWjVLBAF1).
+We use a selected source data from the [Waymo E2E driving Open Dataset](https://waymo.com/open/data/e2e).
+The dataset we analyzed is uploaded [here](https://drive.google.com/drive/u/0/folders/1qKqdNoNP2qZcnCzAOpMc2_GCWjVLBAF1).

+In order to download the datasets directly from Waymo's Google Cloud, please login with your Google Account [here](https://waymo.com/open/download/).

 For more information about waymo open dataset, can see [data proto definition](https://github.com/waymo-research/waymo-open-dataset/blob/master/src/waymo_open_dataset/protos/end_to_end_driving_data.proto) and [official tutorial](https://github.com/waymo-research/waymo-open-dataset/blob/master/tutorial/tutorial_vision_based_e2e_driving.ipynb).

 ---
 ## ▶️ How to Run